Auto-annotation-of-Pathology-Images/Backend/README.md

     $ git clone --recurse-submodules https://github.com/Auto-annotation-of-Pathology-Images/Backend
     $ cd Backend
     ```
+   Note that since the ML-related code is saved in the manner of submodule for this repo, the version here is just a
+   snapshot of a specific commit, if you want to follow up with the latest commit, use ``git submodule update --remote`` to
+   sync with the master branch.

 2. Use a virtual environment to install all [required packages](requirements.txt);
 3. Set environment variables
     ```shell script